artsy/artsy.github.io/_posts/2019-01-05-its-time-to-use-spm.markdown

 **Using CocoaPods**

 You can hijack CocoaPod's dependency resolver, and locking system mixed with consistent dependency paths to handle your tools.
-This is better than using Homebrew, because everyone has the save version - and so you could reliably run SwiftLint via `./Pods/SwiftLint/swiftlint`.
+This is better than using Homebrew, because everyone has the same version - and so you could reliably run SwiftLint via `./Pods/SwiftLint/swiftlint`.

 This is a great hack, and CocoaPods is smart here - because these dependencies don't ship any code for your app for